aws/aws-sdk-php/docs/getting-started/basic-usage.rst

 Options that are shared across all clients are placed in root-level key-value pairs.
-Service-specific configuration data can be provided in a key that is the namespace of a service (e.g., "S3", "DynamoDb", etc.).
+Service-specific configuration data can be provided in a key that is the same as the namespace of a service (e.g., "S3", "DynamoDb", etc.).

 .. code-block:: php